ebernardino01/auth_project_flask/README.md

     On failure, status code 400 (bad request) or 409 (duplicate) is returned.

     Notes:

     - The username and password fields are required.
-Password is hashed before it is stored in the database.
+Password is hashed before it is stored in the database.<br>
-    - Other details (firstname, lastname, address, contact) are optional.
+    - Other details (firstname, lastname, address, contact) are optional.<br>
     - By default, user is non-admin.
 If the new user is admin, this should be specified.

 - GET **/api/users/&lt;int:id&gt;**

     Returns an existing user.<br>